 Lancaster County is nestled right in the middle of it all.
 It was the perfect place to use as our home base.
 Lancaster is a small city formed by tons of agricultural farms.
 There were plenty of things to do in Lancaster PA.

 A large portion of the population consists of Amish people.
 They are masters at farming and simple living.
 So the area overflows with lush vegetation and great quality produce.
 But aside from small churches, horses, plantations and locally run schools, Lancaster has also developed a more modern side worth exploring.

-1. “All You Can Eat” restaurants
+1. “All You Can Eat” Restaurants

+“All You Can Eat” and “Family Style” eating are popular throughout the area.
 What is family style?
-It is this unique style where you sit at a huge table with other restaurant patrons to enjoy a home-cooked country meal.
-Entrees and side dishes are served the same way they are at home (family style, get it?) in bowls and on plates to be passed around.
+You sit at a huge table with other restaurant patrons and enjoy a home-cooked country meal.
+Entrees and side dishes are served in bowls and on platters to be passed around, just like they would be during a family dinner at home.
 Everyone takes what they want, and passes it on.
 “Please pass the green beans” is actually a great conversation starter!

-2. Strasburg Rail Road
+2. Strasburg Railroad